-To make things easier, we’ve put together a list of 15 Christmas movies that are worth watching this holiday season.
-You’ll find some familiar favourites and a few hidden gems, but each one deserves a spot on your watchlist.
+To make things easier, we’ve put together a list of 15 Christmas movies worth watching this holiday season.
+You’ll find familiar favourites and a few hidden gems, and each one deserves a spot on your watchlist.

 We didn’t just fill this list with the biggest titles or the usual classics.
 Instead, we checked what people actually enjoy watching year after year, using ratings and feedback from sites like IMDb and Rotten Tomatoes, as well as our own favourites.
 Some movies made the list because they never get old, others because they deserve more attention, and a few because they’ve quietly become new favourites.
 Every film here is perfect for holiday viewing, whether you’re watching alone or with family.